efabless/caravel_user_project/docs/source/index.rst

     - caravel_lite (a lite version of caravel)
     - management core for simulation
-    - openlane to harden your design
+    - OpenLane to harden your design
     - pdk